 Sherlock feels wary of the shift, uncertain how to respond.
 “Is that – are you – ”

-“Oh, yes,” John promises, his tone dark with promise.
+“Oh, yes,” John vows, his tone dark with promise.
 “If that’s what you want, that’s exactly what we’re going to do.”
 He puts his hand back on Sherlock’s erection, through his trousers this time, and pulls him off the wall, propelling him up the stairs with a strong arm firm around Sherlock’s back.

 Sherlock follows blindly, kissing John there on the stairs again, their legs steering themselves into the flat and down the corridor into Sherlock’s bedroom.
 John’s hands are stripping the clothes from his body, saying something about the absurdity of Sherlock’s shirt and how tight it is, something along those lines – it doesn’t matter.
 All that matters is the moment when they’re both finally naked together, pressing and pulling each other closer, John’s erection stiff against his body.
 John backs him into the bed and they tumble into it, John already moving down Sherlock’s body.
 His mouth licks and sucks at Sherlock’s right nipple, peaked so sharply that the pleasure of John’s tongue is almost painful.
 The left side gets the same treatment, Sherlock gasping helplessly, his fingers tangled in John’s short, soft hair, and then John’s mouth trails hotly down his belly and then lower, the heat of it dipping over his penis.
 It’s just a brief bob down the length of his shaft, then a swipe of John’s tongue around his foreskin, swallowing down the fluid pooling there.
 His small, sturdy hands stroke over the sensitive skin as John takes his testicles into his mouth in pleasure so exquisite it’s like white-hot shock, nearly painful as every nerve ending sparks, this horribly vulnerable bit of himself inside John’s very mouth.
 Sherlock can hear himself, the ragged moans gusting over his lower teeth, his abdomen hollowing and filling as he pants shallowly.